ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 ROUTE_ADVERTISEMENT capsule does not contain it, the receiver will consider that range withdrawn.

-In order to guarantee the absence of overlap between ranges using the same IP Protocol, the ranges are ordered.
-If an IP Address Range A precedes an IP address range B in the same ROUTE_ADVERTISEMENT capsule, they MUST follow these
+If multiple ranges using the same IP protocol were to overlap, some routing table implementations might reject them.
+To prevent overlap, the ranges are ordered; this places the burden on the sender and makes verification by the receiver much simpler.
+If an IP Address Range A precedes an IP address range B in the same ROUTE_ADVERTISEMENT capsule, they MUST follow these requirements:
-requirements:

 * IP Version of A MUST be lesser or equal than IP Version of B